stm32-hotspot/ST-entry-level-graphics-demo-workshop/README.md

 ## 2. Sanity Check
 Before starting the lab, let's check that your setup is functional.
+If you manage to complete all the following steps you will be ready not only to follow the hands-on part of this workshop but also start prototyping on STM32C5!

 - Plug the Riverdi display on the NUCLEO-C5A3ZG morpho connector

   <img src="./img/NUCLEO-C5A3ZG_RVA15MD.png" width ="250" />

 ### 2.1 Create a basic TouchGFX project
-  - Launch TouchGFX Designer and create an empty project using the NUCLEO-C5A3ZG template
+  1. Launch TouchGFX Designer and create an empty project using the NUCLEO-C5A3ZG template
     ![TouchGFX-Create-NUCLEO-C5A-Project](./img/TouchGFX-Designer_Create_C5_Project.gif)

-  - Insert a box widget in the main screen and set color to red
+  2. Insert a box widget in the main screen and set color to red
     ![TouchGFX-Designer-Insert-Box](./img/TouchGFX-Designer_Insert_Box.gif)

-  - Generate the code
+  3. Generate the code
     ![TouchGFX-Designer-Generate-Code](./img/TouchGFX-Designer_Generate_Code.gif)

 [🔼 Back to top](#table-of-contents)

 ### 2.2 Build project in VS Code&reg;

-  - Open VS Code&reg;, be sure to be set the right Profile and open the project folder
+  1. Open VS Code&reg;, be sure to be set the right Profile and open the project folder
     ![VS Code&reg;-Open-Project](./img/VSCode-Open_Project.gif)

-  - Setup the project (in case you missed the popup window)
+  2. Setup the project (in case you missed the popup window)
     ![VS Code&reg;-Setup-Project](./img/VSCode-Setup_Project.gif)

-  - Build the project
+  3. Build the project
     ![VS Code&reg;-Build-Project](./img/VSCode-Build_Project.gif)

-  - Plug the board and launch a debug session then click on "Go", if the board screen turns to red, sanity check is successfull!
+  4. Plug the board and launch a debug session then click on "Go", if the board screen turns to red, sanity check is successfull!
     ![VS Code&reg;-Launch-Debug](./img/VSCode-Launch_Debug.gif)

 [🔼 Back to top](#table-of-contents)